 For a minimum of 5 years, or as long as the investor wants to keep the residence permit or until he/she obtains the Portuguese Permanent Residency or Citizenship.

 Yes, the investor is totally free to make additional investments or other acquisitions.

-Applications for a permanent residence permit must be submitted to Portugal’s border agency (known as SEF), and under the Foreigners’ Law, permanent residency shall be granted to someone who cumulatively:
+Applications for a permanent residence permit must be submitted to Portugal’s border agency (now known as the Integration, Migration and Asylum Agency “AIMA”) shall be granted to someone who cumulatively:

 - Has held a temporary residence permit (including a Golden Visa) for at least 5 years and has met the minimum residency requirements;

 - During the last five years has not been convicted of a crime punishable by a prison sentence of more than one year;

 - Has sufficient means to support themselves and his/her dependents;

 - Has a place of abode in Portugal;

 - Has proof of having knowledge of “basic Portuguese” language.

 Portuguese citizenship may be acquired by someone who applies for naturalization and cumulatively: